A Tbilisi Itinerary for 2 Days: How to See All The Highlights?

 Time spent here: 1 hour to infinity

 I’m not sure about you, but I’m ready for some fresh air and sunshine.
-Say goodbye to puppets and saints and hello to some weirdly out of place modern structures and some park benches.
+Say goodbye to puppets and saints and hello to some weirdly out-of-place modern structures and some park benches.

 You can conclude your first day in Tbilisi in Rike Park, which is a centrally located park right across the futuristic Bridge of Peace.
 The bridge is one of the most recognizable landmarks of the capital, and you can clearly see why when you walk on the LED light-infused bridge.
-I see a space-age variation of the shape of a traditional Dutch head piece.
+I see a space-age variation of the shape of a traditional Dutch headpiece.

 If you walk across close to sunset, it’ll light up your steps like you’re part of some kind of dance show.
 And every hour on the hour, you can enjoy one of 4 light shows.

 The Bridge of Peace was built as a symbol of Georgia's transition from post-Soviet struggles to a democracy.
-If you have any sense of how stupid communism and socialism is, you might feel a strong vibe when walking across the Bridge of Peace.
+If you have any sense of how stupid communism and socialism are, you might feel a strong vibe when walking across the Bridge of Peace.
 I did.

 Rike Park and the rike Concert Hall in Tbilisi, Georgia

-The view of Rike Park and the strange looking but fascinating Rike Concert Hall.
+The view of Rike Park and the strange-looking but fascinating Rike Concert Hall.

 Across the bridge, in Rike Park, is the even stranger Rike Concert Hall.
 This one is a blend of spaceship and something you might find under a microscope.
 It’s also very big and shiny.

 Once you’ve decided on what it reminds you of, take a look around the park.
-You get great views of Narikala Fortress, Mother of Georgia and the Presidential Palace from the bridge and Rike Park.
+You get great views of Narikala Fortress, Mother of Georgia, and the Presidential Palace from the bridge and Rike Park.
 You’ll visit two of these places tomorrow, so it’s like a teaser.

 Note: The cable car up to Narikala Fortress has its bottom station at Rike Park, down near Europe Square.
 You’ll be going up to the fortress tomorrow using your own two feet, but if that sounds like a terrible idea to you, this is where you can catch a lift.